The Fools are Certain; the Wise are Doubtful: Exploring LLM Confidence in Code Completion: Methods

 We classified each sampled project into multiple languages based on the extensions of its files.
 We then performed language-level file sampling while ensuring a balanced representation of the projects using a combination of stratified and random sampling.
 For sample size we used the number of files of the language with the lowest file representation (\ie R-Project, 161 files).
 We did this to include as many files as possible but also equal in number across languages.
-Therefore, for each language, we sampled 161 files in total from as many projects as possible.
+Therefore, for each language, we sampled 161 files in total from as many projects as possible, leading to a final set of 2254 sampled files from 881 distinct projects.

-\paragraph{Code Cleaning}
+\paragraph{Code cleaning}

-We first decoded all 2254 source code files after detecting their encoding with the \emph{chardet} Python library.\footnote{\url{https://github.com/chardet/chardet}} Next we removed any boilerplate header comments from the files.\footnote{We consider as boilerplate any non-code-related header comments such as license, copyright, version, and author information.} For this we used the \emph{pygments} library\footnote{\url{https://pygments.org/}} to tokenize the files, and then detected and removed the following comment types occurring at the file start (until the first non-comment line is found): \emph{Comment.Multiline, Comment.Single, Comment.Special}.
+We first decoded all 2254 source code files after detecting their encoding with the \code{chardet} Python library.\footnote{\url{https://github.com/chardet/chardet}} Next we removed any boilerplate header comments from the files, \ie non-code-related headers such as license notices, copyright statements, version tags, and author attributions.
+For this we used the \code{pygments} library\footnote{\url{https://pygments.org/}} to tokenize the files, and then detected and removed the following comment types occurring at the file start (until the first non-comment line is found): \emph{Comment.Multiline}, \emph{Comment.Single}, and \emph{Comment.Special}.
 We skipped any comments of type \emph{Comment.Hashbang} or \emph{Whitespace}.
 We also kept any \emph{String.Doc} header comments because these mainly include code-related comments.
 To conclude that we identified all \emph{String.Doc} header comments in our sampled projects, and manually reviewed a random sample of 50 such comments.